LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

-# Cat Tinder Introduction, Routing, and Wireframes
+# Cat Tinder Introduction and Routing

 ## Overview
 - Cat Tinder.
 It's like Tinder, but for cats.